-- 1--Normal Sight can always be demonstrated in the normal eye, but only under favorable conditions - 2--Central Fixation: The letter or part of the letter regarded is always seen best. - ways seen pest.

-3--Shifting: The point regarded changes rapidly and continuously. - 4--Swinging: When the shifting is slow, the letters appear to move from side to side, or in other directions, with a pendulum-like motion. - 5-- Memory is perfect.
-The color and background of the letters, or other objects seen, are remembered perfectly, instantaneously and continuously. - 6--Imagination is good.
-One may even see the white part of letters whiter than it really is, while the black is not altered by distance, illumination, size, or form, of the letters. - 7--Rest or relaxation of the eye and mind is perfect and can always be demonstrated.
+- 1. Normal Sight can always be demonstrated in the normal eye, but only under favorable conditions. - 2.
+Central Fixation: The letter or part of the letter regarded is always seen best. - 3, Shifting: The point regarded changes rapidly and continuously. - 4.
+Swinging: When the shifting is slow, the letters ap pear to move from side to side, or in other directions with a pendulum-like motion. - 5.
+Memory is perfect.
+The color and background of the letters or other objects seen, are remembered perfectly, instantaneously and continuously. - of Imagination is good One may even see the white part of letters whiter than it really is, while the black is not altered by distance, illumination, size, or form. - Rest or relaxation of the eye and mind is perfect and can always be demonstrated.
 When one of these seven fundamentals is perfect, all are perfect.

 Fig. 49.
-Specimen of Diamond Type Many patients have been greatly benefited by reading type of this size.
+Specimen of Diamond Type

+Many patients have been greatly benefited by reading type of this size.